Situational MutismDoes My Child Have Selective Mutism? Signs Every Parent Should Know

 It's been going on for more than a month

 A settling-in period at a new nursery or school isn't SM.
 A bilingual child going through a silent period in their second language isn't necessarily SM.
-But if the pattern has persisted for more than a month — and the DSM-5 specifically excludes the first month of a new school year from that count — it's worth taking seriously.
+But if the pattern has persisted for more than a month or two — and the DSM-5 specifically excludes the first month of a new school year from that count — it's worth taking seriously.

 What points away from selective mutism